barryadrianallen/messy-mind/Project Brief.md

-**Project Brief: NavNest - A Family Task Organizer for Neurodivergent Households**
+**Project Brief: Messy - A Family Task Organizer for Neurodivergent Households**

 ---

-**Project Name:** NavNest
+**Project Name:** Messy Mind

 **Project Type:** Mobile-First Progressive Web App (PWA)

 **Primary Goal:**
 To provide a structured, sensory-considerate, and user-friendly task management tool for families with neurodivergent members.
-NavNest enables parents to assign and monitor tasks while allowing children to engage with daily routines in a clear, visual, and positive way.
+Messy Mind enables parents to assign and monitor tasks while allowing children to engage with daily routines in a clear, visual, and positive way.

 ---